 The burn rate is expressed as a percentage and calculated by dividing the number of awards granted under the arrangement during the applicable fiscal year, by the weighted average number of securities outstanding for the applicable fiscal year (calculated in accordance with the CPA Canada Handbook).
-Therefore, in December 2019, Ms. Hasenfratz received a share grant of 50,000, which vest at a rate of 20% per year, and the first tranche will vest in December 2020 (burn rate of 0.
+Therefore, in December 2020, Ms. Hasenfratz received a share grant of 50,000, which vest at a rate of 20% per year, and the first tranche will vest in December 2021 (burn rate of 0.
 0766%).
-In December 2019, Mr. Schneider received a share grant of 822 shares, which vest at a rate of 20% per year, and the first tranche will vest in December 2020 (burn rate of 0.0013%).
-In December 2019, Mr. McDougall received a share grant of 797 shares, which vest at a rate of 20% per year, and the first tranche will vest in December 2020 (burn rate of 0.0012%).
+In December 2020, Mr. Schneider received a share grant of 589 shares, which vest at a rate of 20% per year, and the first tranche will vest in December 2021 (burn rate of 0.0009%).